marcoromanelli-github/docs/software/virtual-env.md

    ```
    If not installed, use your distribution's package manager to install Python 3.

-2. Create directory for project:
+2. Create a new directory for your project:
    ```
    mkdir Project
    ```

-3. Navigate to directory:
+3. Navigate to the new directory:
    ```
    cd Project
    ```